 The main purpose of photojournalism is to communicate to the larger audience with the most accurate, latest, and trustworthy news story.
-The media photography is the concept behind photojournalism.
-No matter, the news story is reported or presented on the television, online website, newspaper, or magazine, the type of photography in Photojournalism is more concerned with the Media photography.
+Media photography is the concept behind photojournalism.
+No matter, the news story is reported or presented on television, online website, newspaper, or magazine; the type of photography in Photojournalism is more concerned with Media photography.

 Documentary Photography is a genre of Photography that usually aims at documenting the real fact, situations and issues in the society with the help of photographs.
 The collection of photos of a particular place, people, situation or issues are presented in a storytelling form to give the complete news story.